-Rachelle recently completed her PhD at UM, supervised by Richard Eckard and Brendan Cullen.
-Rachelle's thesis explored the use of a whole-farm system modelling approach to quantify the agro-ecosystem benefits and mitigation implications of soil carbon in grazing systems of western Victoria in both recent and future climates.
+Rachelle Meyer completed her PhD at UM in 2018 under the supervision of Richard Eckard and Brendan Cullen.
+Her thesis employed a whole-farm system modelling approach to quantify the agro-ecosystem benefits and mitigation implications of soil carbon in grazing systems of western Victoria in both recent and future climates.

-Rachelle has published two papers on this topic, and provided the following summary:
+Rachelle published two papers on this topic, and provided the following summary:

 We investigated both the on-farm benefits and the net greenhouse gas balances of maintaining high levels of soil organic matter (SOM) using a whole-farm system modelling.
 We looked at two pasture scenarios: high SOM, where initial carbon amount was similar to long-term pasture; and low SOM, where initial carbon condition was similar to long-term cropping with annual cultivation.